B-Rich/salt-org/README.md

 ## Examples

-### Manage github teams declaratively
+### Manage GitHub teams declaratively

 Create a file in this repo called `salt/github/init.sls`.
-This file will describe the state of github you'd like to maintain.
+This file will describe the state of GitHub you'd like to maintain.
 Here's example content:

 ```yaml